TaitoUnited/wordpress-template/README.md

 Wordpress-template is a project template for WordPress sites.
 Create a new project from this template by running `taito template create: wordpress-template`.

+TIP: Using a static site generator combined with a CMS system and some additional services provides a more secure and care-free alternative for WordPress sites.
+However, such implementation doesn't offer as much plug-and-play functionality as WordPress does.
+See the [gatsby example](https://github.com/TaitoUnited/server-template-alt/tree/master/client-gatsby) that can be used with the [server-template](https://github.com/TaitoUnited/server-template).

 [//]: # (TEMPLATE NOTE END)

 ## Links

+> Basic auth credentials: TODO username / TODO password.
+If the admin account is shared among people, you can find the admin credentials from a shared password manager.

 [//]: # (GENERATED LINKS START)